oneillal/nci-web-project/README.md

 _**blog.html**_
 A page that tells the user news about the what is happening (presented in the form of a mission log).

-_**register.html**_
+_**contact.html**_
 A page with a form to allow the user to register interest.
-In a real world siutation this form would register the user in a company contact database and send a confirmation eamil to the user.
+In a real world situation this form would register the user in a company contact database and send a confirmation eamil to the user.

 _**about.html**_
 About the Company